SkyworkAI/Skywork/README_EN.md

 | bf16      | 25.91       |
 | 8bits     | 13.57       |

-# 🛫Fine-tuning
+# Fine-tuning
 ## Full-Parameter Fine-Tuning

-We will show how to utilize the Skywork-13B-Base model for the purpose of fine-tuning.
+Continuing pre-training with the Skywork-13B-Base model.
 ```bash
 ## preprocess continue pretraining data
 ## Because pre-training data is usually large, we use a script to process the training data separately.